photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 Before starting MariaDB in production mode, the database image entrypoint script now runs `mariadb-upgrade` to update the internal management schema as needed.
 For example, when you pull a new major release and restart the service.

+We recommend periodically checking for new [major versions of MariaDB](https://mariadb.org/about/#maintenance-policy) and updating your `compose.yaml` file as needed.
+[Learn more ›](https://mariadb.org/about/#maintenance-policy)

 !!! tldr ""
     Since PhotoPrism does not require time zone support, you can also add `MARIADB_INITDB_SKIP_TZINFO` to your config as shown above.
 However, this is only a recommendation and optional.